Guest blog by Justin Armstrong CISSP – Security Architect, System Technology Division – MEDITECH

 If you attend the MUSE Inspire conference, these topics will be covered in two separate presentations:

-I hope you’ll join us at MUSE, May 28 to 31 in Nashville, Tenn., to discuss this and other issues facing health IT professionals today.
+I hope you’ll join us at MUSE, May 28 to 31 in Nashville, Tennessee, to discuss this and other issues facing health IT professionals today.

 Justin is responsible for the security of MEDITECH applications and platforms, including coordinating critical updates to MEDITECH software and communicating with customers when questions arise about MEDITECH’s security stance.
 Justin stays up to date on evolving security standards and regulations, best practices, threats, and software vulnerabilities by remaining active in the security community inside and outside of MEDITECH.
 He is a Certified Information Systems Security Professional (CISSP) and a proud member of the FBI’s InfraGard program as well as (ISC)2, ISSA, the Cyber Health Working Group (CHWG), OWASP, EHRA Privacy and Security Workgroup, and the H-ISAC.
 His experience with security incidents at hospitals across MEDITECH’s 2,300+ customer base has enabled Justin to gain a firm grasp on the challenges to the cybersecurity of Hospitals of all sizes.
 Justin earned a Bachelor of Science in Physics and a Bachelor of Arts in Mathematics from the University of Massachusetts at Amherst.
 He obtained his Masters in Information Security Leadership at Brandeis University.
 He traces his interest in security back to the fourth grade when he found a copy of “The Codebreakers” in the school library.